amooose/Calorie_Center/README.md

 </p>

 # How it works
-Your TDEE is your daily calories that you burn, this is calculated for you as the first step in the app.
+Your TDEE is the daily amount of calories that you burn, this is calculated for you during the setup in the app.
-Depending on if you know your Body Fat % or not, the following two forumulas will be used
+Depending on if you know your Body Fat % or not, the following two forumulas will be used:

 ### Mifflin St. Jeor (Unknown BF%)
 **Men**